hazelcast/hazelcast-reference-manual/daux/docs/600_Setting_Up_Clusters/1200_Failure_Detector_Configuration.md

 #### Requirements and Linux/Unix Configuration

-- Supported OS: as of Java 1.8 only Linux/Unix environments are supported.
-- The Java executable must have the `cap_net_raw` capability.
+- **Supported OS: as of Java 1.8 only Linux/Unix environments are supported**.
+This detector relies on ICMP, i.e., the protocol behind the `ping` command.
+It tries to issue the ping attempts periodically, and their responses are used to determine the reachability of the remote member.
+However, you cannot simply create an ICMP Echo Request because these type of packets do not rely on any of the preexisting transport protocols such as TCP.
+In order to create such a request, you must have the privileges to create RAW sockets (please see [https://linux.die.net/man/7/raw](https://linux.die.net/man/7/raw)).
+Most operating systems allow this to the root users, however Unix based ones are more flexible and allow the use of custom privileges per process instead of requiring root access.
+Therefore, this detector is supported only on Linux.

+- **The Java executable must have the `cap_net_raw` capability.** As described in the above requirement, on Linux, you have the ability to define extra capabilities to a single process, which would allow the process to interact with the RAW sockets.
+This interaction is achieved via the capability `cap_net_raw` (please see [https://linux.die.net/man/7/capabilities](https://linux.die.net/man/7/capabilities)).
+To enable this capability run the following command:

-    - To do so, run `sudo setcap cap_net_raw=+ep <JDK_HOME>/jre/bin/java`
+    - `sudo setcap cap_net_raw=+ep <JDK_HOME>/jre/bin/java`

-- When running with custom capabilities, the dynamic linker on Linux will reject loading libs from untrusted paths.
+- **When running with custom capabilities, the dynamic linker on Linux will reject loading libs from untrusted paths.** Since you have now `cap_net_raw` as a custom capability for a process, it becomes suspicious to the dynamic linker and it will throw an error:
-    - An example of rejected operation can be the following:
  `java: error while loading shared libraries: libjli.so: cannot open shared object file: No such file or directory`
-    - To overcome this rejection, the `<JDK_HOME>/jre/lib/amd64/jli/` path needs to be added in the `ld.conf`, i.e., run: `echo "<JDK_HOME>/jre/lib/amd64/jli/" >> /etc/ld.so.conf.d/java.conf && sudo ldconfig`
+    - To overcome this rejection, the `<JDK_HOME>/jre/lib/amd64/jli/` path needs to be added in the `ld.conf`.
+Run the following command to do this: `echo "<JDK_HOME>/jre/lib/amd64/jli/" >> /etc/ld.so.conf.d/java.conf && sudo ldconfig`

-- ICMP Echo Requests must not be blocked by the receiving hosts. `/proc/sys/net/ipv4/icmp_echo_ignore_all` set to `0`
+- **ICMP Echo Requests must not be blocked by the receiving hosts.** `/proc/sys/net/ipv4/icmp_echo_ignore_all` set to `0`.
+Run the following command:
-    - i.e., run `echo 0 > /proc/sys/net/ipv4/icmp_echo_ignore_all`
+    - `echo 0 > /proc/sys/net/ipv4/icmp_echo_ignore_all`

 If any of the above criteria isn't met, then the `isReachable` will always fallback on TCP Echo attempts on port 7.